-Proposed 31-story, 350-foot-tall, 369,000-square-foot mixed-use tower that would feature 171 affordable apartment and condominium residences, a 140-room expansion of the adjacent Doubletree Hotel, a 264-space expansion of the adjacent Tufts Shared Services parking garage and 8,000 square feet of ground-floor community space.
-A conference center and banquet hall would be located on the $174 million tower’s second floor, with hotel rooms on levels 4 to 10 and residences on levels 11 through 29.
+Proposed 31-story, 350-foot-tall, 426,500-square-foot mixed-use tower that would feature 171 affordable apartment and condominium residences, a hotel with up to 200 rooms, off-street parking for up to 340 cars, 2,500 square feet of retail space, and 8,000 square feet of ground-floor community space.
+A conference center and banquet hall would be located on the $174 million tower’s second floor, with hotel rooms on levels 3 to 11 and residences on levels 12 through 30.

 The ground-floor community space could include a new Chinatown branch for the Boston Public Library, replacing the original Chinatown Library that closed 60 years ago.
 The space could also include non-profit offices, space for cultural programming or community gatherings, and childcare and classroom space.
 A new public pedestrian plaza and connector between Tremont and Washington Streets would be constructed on the proposed tower's ground floor.

 The proposed tower would be built to LEED Gold sustainability specifications.
 The proponents were the only respondents to a City of Boston request for proposals (RFP) to develop the 0.67-acre City-owned project site.